 To get to Prison Island, you have to take a 25-minute boat ride from Stone Town.
 Most hotels can help you book a tour or you can head to the beach and look around for someone advertising one.
 If you want a more in-depth tour with a chance to snorkel, you can book a private tour!
 If you want a tour that takes you to all the sights in Stone Town and Prison Island all in one day, consider this tour instead.
 That way, you’ll get to see a bit of everything that Stone Town and Prison Island have to offer!

-The island is open every day from 9:00am to 4:15pm.
+The island is open every day from 9 AM to 5:30 PM.
 You can plan to spend about 2-3 hours there during your visit (or longer, depending on the tour you’ve booked).
-The island does have a $4 USD entrance fee, which may be included with the cost of your tour (make sure to check or ask beforehand!)
+The island does have a US$12 entrance fee, which may be included with the cost of your tour (make sure to check or ask beforehand!)

 10. Try snorkeling or diving in Zanzibar at one of the atolls